How it works

 Cashflow management FAQs

 Cash flow management is the process of tracking of your incomings and outgoings.
-It allows you to predict how much money is available in the future and how much money you will need to cover costs, such as paying staff and suppliers.
+It allows you to predict how much money is available in the future and how much money you will need to cover costs.

 There is no hard and fast rule on how much you should have in an ‘emergency fund’.
 The important thing is that you start setting money aside for it.
 It can just be a small amount of your income each month, because at the end of the day, every bit counts.